-Onto deserts and this is where the restaurant really shines and redeems itself as this cappuccino cheesecake £7 was a hip sticking piece of deliciousness.
+Onto desserts and this is where the restaurant really shines and redeems itself as this cappuccino cheesecake £7 was a hip sticking piece of deliciousness.
 Made to look like a cup of coffee, but dig into the fluffy meringue to be rewarded with a luxurious cheese cake.

 The chocolate pear cake with hazelnut praline £7 was so good it simply vanished into our stomachs.
 It was another feather in the chef’s hat.

-It wasn’t anyone’s birthday, but we were treated to the dark chocolate desert.
+It wasn’t anyone’s birthday, but we were treated to the dark chocolate dessert.
 The glossy brown mound that held the silkiest chocolate mousse within, was expertly garnished with ribbons of white chocolate and a plank milk chocolate.
 The chocolate biscuit base which was a delight in itself, was studded with texture giving cacao nibs.
 We ended the meal on a high.

 When did I go?
 Nov 2016